-Above: A stack of inspirational culinary tomes.
+Above: A stack of inspirational reading.

 Above: The owners imported a custom Molteni stove from Italy (it's the only one in SF) and a wood-fired Miwe baking oven from Germany.
 "Our mission is to blend the art of ancient fire cooking with modern techniques," according to Skenes.

 Above: Spices are meticulously hand labeled.
 Photo by Allie Pape via SF Eater.

 Above: Food prep inches from the tables.
 Photo by Allie Pape via SF Eater.

 Above: Stacked wood destined for the eight-foot-long open hearth.

 Looking for more SF recommendations?
 Check out the 107 posts in our Bay Area City Guide.

 N.B.: This post is an update; the original story ran on February 4, 2013 as part of our On the Mountain issue.